-Please enable macros when opening the workbook.
+Instructions Please enable macros when o pening the workbook.
 First, information about the soliciation and prime should be entered on Summary and detail sheets.
 Subs may be added to using the "Add Sub" button on the summary sheet.
 This will create additional detail sheets as needed.
-See additional guidance below.

-Guidance for Summary Page Solicitation Information Section Enter solicitation number, title and contract value as shown in solictiation document.
-Company Information and Diversity Enter Prime company name, along with scope of work and % of work information.
+See additional , guidance below. с , Surdance Sciow.
+Cuidenes for Sureman Dese Colligitation Information Costion Guidance for Summary Page Enter solicitation number, title and contract value as shown in solicitation document.
+Solicitation Information Section Company Information and Diversity Enter Solicitation number, the and contract value as snown in solicitation document.
+Enter Prime company name, along with scope of work and % of work information.
 If subs will be used, use the button to create additional rows and in Contracting Section detail sheets.
-Please note that the section in green is automatically calculated.
-Guidance for Each Field of Detail Sheet Basic Information Company Name Enter the company name as it appears on the UBI regisitrarion for Washington, omitting any special characters.
+Please note that the section in green is automatically calculated. in contracting section Guidance for Each Field of Detail Sheet Basic Information Company Name Enter the company name as it appears on the UBI regisitrarion for Washington, omitting any special characters.
 Federal Tax ID Please enter federal tax ID.
 If buisness is sole propritorship that uses an SSN as the tax id, please enter the abbreviation "SSN" and do not enter the actual SSN.
 UBI The Unified Business Identifier is issued by the Washington State Department of Revenue.
-Companies that do buisness in Washington should have a UBI number whether or not they are located in Washington State.
+Companies that do buisness in Washington 001 should have a UBI number whether or not they are located in Washington State.
 Scope of Work Description: Enter a brief description of the type of work the company will perform. % of Work: Enter an estimate of the percentage of work the company will perform, as calculated relative to the total dollar value of the project.
 (For example, if the total value of the work is expected to be \$100,000 and the company is expected to perform \$10,000, then the total cost is 10%.
 NAICS Code: The North American Industrial Classification System (NAICS) is used to classify businesses according to the types of work they perform.
 If the company already knows the appropriate NAICS code, they may enter it directly.
 If the appropriate NAICS code has not been determined, the company can use the lookup tool provided to find the appropriate code.
 A link to more information on the NAICS system can be found in the reference section below.
 SBA Size Standard: The US Small Business Administration (SBA) uses the NAICS system to determine appropriate size standards for businesses.
 For reference purposes, the size standard that corresponds to the NAICS code is displayed.
 For more information about the SBA size standards, please see the reference section.
 Small Business Status Small Business Status: Each company should indicate whether they are a certified small business, a self-declared small business, or not a small business.
 For details about these classifications, see the definitions section below.
 Certifying Agency: Enter the agency or organization that provided certification.
 If a firm has multiple certifications, they should enter one in this section and the remainder in the "Other Business Certifications" section.
-Certifying Number: Enter the certification number.
-King Co.
-SCS: The Small Contractors and Suppliers program is administered by King County.
-Companies should indicate whether they are certified or not certified by the program.
+Contifution Number Enter the certification number.
+Certifying Number: The Small Contractors and Suppliers program is administered by King County.
+Companies should indicate whether they are certified or not certified by King Co.
+SCS: the program.
 Information, including how to apply for the certification, can be accessed using the link in the reference section below.
 Certification Number: Enter the certification number for SCS.
-Ownership Credentials Certification Types: Please see definition section below.
+Ownership Credentials Certification Types: Please see definition section below. certification rypes.
+1